-Net income is an organization’s income minus the total costs of doing business (direct, indirect, capital, financing, and depreciation), expenses, and taxes.
-This is how much the company has earned after taking into account all aspects of the organization, both operational and non-operational.
+Net income is an organisation’s income minus the total costs of doing business (direct, indirect, capital, financing and depreciation), expenses, and taxes.
+This is how much the company has earned after taking into account all aspects of the organisation, both operational and non-operational.

 Net Income Before Tax (PBT)

 Net income before tax (aka profit before taxes or PBT) is a company’s profits before having to pay corporate income tax.
 It can be calculated two ways.
 The first is to sum all revenues from every source and subtract all expenses except for taxes.
 The second is to take net income and add in the corporate income tax paid.